“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 It was loud and rowdy, and giant serving plates from the ship kept coming out to fill the table and replace the empty ones, mainly to our table.

-I didn’t want to admit it but everyone in Breccan’s crew was having a good time and laughing together like there wasn’t a care in the world.
-I found myself enjoying their company and I even think Rei and Kiko were starting to enjoy themselves as well.
+I didn’t want to admit it, but being in Breccan’s crew looked fun; everyone was having a good time and laughing together like there wasn’t a care in the world.
+I found myself enjoying their company and I’m sure Rei and Kiko were starting to enjoy themselves as well.

-It wasn’t until Breccan and Lux came out of the ship and walked over to our table, that’s when things started to get serious again.
-Everyone quieted down when the captain walked out, in order to listen to what he had to say to us.
+It wasn’t until Breccan and Lux came out of the ship and walked over to our table, when things started to get serious again.
+In an obedient hush, all eyes turned to the Captains of the two ships.

 “Crew of the Jago, and my beloved Akiko…” he made an attempt to sit beside Kiko.
-She instinctively drew out her knife with one hand and slammed it on the table next to her while continuing to shovel down food with the other.
-Breccan saw this and immediately walked to the other side while still trying to maintain his coolness.
+She made her thoughts known by drawing her knife with one hand and skewering the table next to her while continuing to shovel down food with the other.
+Breccan played off his denied attempt and joined Lux instead.
 “Since we are unfortunately on a time restraint on this beautiful planet, let us begin to discuss how we should go about dealing with this minor problem.”

 He and Lux sat down in front of us and prepared a plate to eat.